Labfolder - Migrating from a Previous Installation

 It is essential to clarify that the data can not be lost in any of these processes, regardless of any combination of properties.
 The data will be available anytime in the new or old environment.

 This process is very versatile.
-If the recommended approach does not meet your requirements, please get in touch with Labforward to discuss a different migration plan.
+If the recommended approach does not meet your requirements, please contact Labforward to discuss a different migration plan.

 Migration Process